quorumcontrol/skale-boarder/packages/safe-tools/README.md

   // we need to do this within the fixture so that the safe is created before the test runs
   // and when the state is snapshotted it all works. await relayer.ready

+  // This can be used anywhere you'd usually use an ethers signer. const relayedEthersSigner = await relayer.wrappedSigner()
 ```

+The returned signer is a drop-in replacement (a subclass) of an ethers.Signer.
+[You can see how we use this in WAGMI](../wagmi/src/wrapper.ts)